luoxiaojing2578/BTL-CGLMM/README.md

 The "regression-sim.R" file contains the analysis code for our proposed method BTL-CGLMM and Adaptive BTL-CGLMM specifically designed for continuous response data.

-The "Regression_BTL_CGLMM.stan" file and the "Regression_Adaptive_BTL_CGLMM.stan" file provide the Stan implementations for our proposed method BTL-CGLMM and Adaptive BTL-CGLMM.
+The "Regression_BTL_CGLMM.stan" file and the "Regression_Adaptive_BTL_CGLMM.stan" file provide the Stan implementations for our proposed method BTL-CGLMM and Adaptive BTL-CGLMM, respectively.

 ### Binary
 In this directory, you will find four main files: